box-products/handbook/appendix-08-performance-plans.md

 improvement at this stage.
 Case closed!

-If your manager feels your performance is not where it should be, this final conversation will be about whether or not SALT Insure remains a good fit for you.
+If your manager feels your performance is not where it should be, this final conversation will be about whether or not SALT remains a good fit for you.

 > Manager: It's been another six weeks since we talked about jobs slipping through the cracks and your lack of
 > responsiveness.
 You committed to making progress on your kickoff plans, answering daily check-in questions, and having
 > zero dropped assignments.
 All of these things are still not where you said they would be after now a total of 10 weeks
 > since we first talked about this problem.
-We have to talk about your future at SALT Insure now.
+We have to talk about your future at SALT now.
 You don't seem to be
 > able to manage your work after repeated warnings.

 ## STEP SIX: Document